CodeJamboree/replace-tags/README.md

 ## API

+For detailed API documentation, pleae refer to the [documentation](https://codejamboree.github.io/replace-tags/).

 ### `replaceTags(text: string, values: object, options?: ReplaceTagsOptions): string`

 Replaces tags in the provided text with values from the values object.